sumitkute/ContosoUniversityDotNetCore/ContosoUniversity/readme.md

-# Contoso University sample app
+# Contoso University Demo App
 Contoso University demonstrates how to use Entity Framework Core in an ASP.NET Core MVC web application.